 Since then, she has been published (perhaps because of talent; perhaps sheer luck) in The Student Operated Press, The Daily Free Press, OC METRO Business Magazine, OC FAMILY Magazine, Boston magazine, UniversityChic.com, Encore Magazine, National Journal, The Atlantic online, Ogonyok magazine (in Russian) and The Globe and Mail.
 In addition, she has contributed two chapters to the book - U Chic: The College Girls Guide to Everything.
 In the spring of 2009, she was selected as one of 10 journalism students nationally for a journalism press trip to Jordan.
 In 2012, as a reporter at National Journal, she traveled to Russia and Japan on two back-to-back fellowships through the International Center for Journalists.
 She is currently an M.A. candidate at Johns Hopkins School of Advanced International Studies (SAIS), focusing in international economics and strategic studies.

 Other Things You Really Ought to Know

 Like many journalists, Olga is an insomniac, doing some of her best work in the wee hours of the morning.
 With many all-nighters of practice throughout her high school and college career, she has become virtually unable to process any practical or logical information before she has eaten her breakfast.
 Those who know her well know that it is wise to stay silent and distant from Olga while she is in the waking stages of her morning, much like it is wise to stay as far away as possible from a hungry lion in the Serengeti desert.

-Though she has yet to visit the Serengeti, Olga really enjoys travel and the study of foreign languages.
+Though she has yet to visit the Serengeti, Olga really enjoys travel and the study of foreign languages and foreign affairs.
 Coming from the Soviet Union to America at the age of 3, she was forced to simultaneously learn English (for survival purposes), while speaking Russian at home (also for survival purposes).
 Since then, being the overachiever that she is, Olga has studied Hebrew, French, Latin and Italian and has visited more than 15 countries.